In 1925, when this photograph was taken, The Benedick became New York University's Student Building. original source unknown

 Intrigued by a new concept in apartment house management, Tuckerman contracted architects McKim, Mead and Bigelow (Stanford White would not join the firm for a few months) to design an apartment building exclusively for bachelors.
-He chose 80 Washington Square East as the site, within sight of his elegant townhouse.
+He chose 80 Washington Square East as the site, just steps from his elegant townhouse.

-The Tuckerman Building was finished in the fall of 1879; a restrained red brick structure with stone trim and cast iron bay windows on the three middle floors.
-Probably because of his interest in the arts – not only was he vice-president of the Metropolitan Museum of Art and a life member of the National Academy of Design, he owned a “fine collection of pictures,” according to one source.
+Originally called the Tuckerman Building, it was completed in the fall of 1879; a restrained red brick structure with stone trim and cast iron bay windows on the three middle floors.
+Tuckerman was vice-president of the Metropolitan Museum of Art and a life member of the National Academy of Design.
+He owned a “fine collection of pictures,” according to one source.
 It was most likely because of his passion for art that he had four artist’s lofts constructed on the sixth floor where natural sunlight could pour in.
 In all there were thirty-three apartments marketed to unmarried men who would pay a yearly rent of between $350 and $550 (about $1,225 per month for the most expensive studio in today's money).

 It was still a bachelor apartment when, in 1906, the Alpha Kappa Psi fraternity lost their meeting room at 28 East 11th Street where they had paid $1 a week rent.
 Their rent jumped to over $1 a day when they took two rooms and a bath at The Benedick for $31.25 a month.
 Four years later they added two more rooms to their lease at $51.50 a month.

 In 1916 Scofield Thayer married Elaine Orr in Troy, New York.
-It was a posh affair attended by Thayer’s best friend, Edward Estlin Cummings–better known later as EE Cummings.
+It was a posh affair attended by Thayer’s best friend, poet Edward Estlin Cummings–better known as EE Cummings.
 Soon afterwards Thayer became less than enthusiastic about the marriage and moved back to the Benedick; giving Cummings and Thayer’s wife the necessary latitude to carry on an affair–one by which Cummings fathered her child.
 In his Benedick apartment, Thayer, at least once, wrote a check to Cummings to cover the costs of the poet's wining and dining of his wife.

 The façade was restored in 1987 (it had been painted white) and some tolerable modernization was effected.
 The interiors have long ago been destroyed.
 Overall, however, the old Benedick retains its 19th Century charm.